 Conference on Inclusion and Special Educational Needs in Georgia

 On 12-13 March 2016, a two day conference in partnership with the Ministry of Education and Science took place in Tbilisi to give teachers, school principles and decision makers in Education field the opportunity to explore different models for good inclusive practice.

-During the first day of the event local professionals talked about SEN policy in Georgia, how inclusive learning is supported at the government level and what has been done so far.
-An overview of the challenges have also been presented.
-On the other hand, plenary speakers presented the UK policy and practice in SEN, the importance of high quality teaching and learning for everyone, irrespective of their abilities and the need for well-developed, fair assessment.
+During the first day of the event, local professionals talked about SEN policy in Georgia, how inclusive learning is supported at the government level and what has been done so far.
+An overview of the challenges has also been presented.
+On the other hand, plenary speakers presented the UK policy and practice in SEN, the importance of high-quality teaching and learning for everyone, irrespective of their abilities and the need for a well-developed, fair assessment.

 The Conference hosted about 150 state school teachers, school principles, heads of resource centres from Tbilisi and regions of Georgia, representatives of various organizations involved in supporting inclusive learning.

 TeachingEnglish Special Educational Needs course

 The TeachingEnglish Special Educational Needs online training course is for teachers of English teaching primary and lower secondary learners and teachers teaching through the medium of English.